rsdoiel/antenna/planet.md

 ---

-## Rescue efforts resume after Vietnam tourist boat capsizes
+## Death toll revised to 35 after boat capsizes in Vietnam

 date: 2025-07-20, from: RTÉ News

-Rescuers were desperately searching for five people still missing after 38 were killed when a boat capsized in one of Vietnam's most popular tourist destinations.
+Dozens of rescuers were scrambling in Vietnam to trace four missing people after retrieving the bodies of dozens killed when a thunderstorm capsized a boat in the top tourist destination of Halong Bay, authorities have said.

 <br>